First-Time Home Buyer Pre-Approval DFW: 2026 Guide

 What Documents Do DFW Lenders Require for Pre-Approval?

-- Two years of W-2 forms and recent pay stubs
+- Two years of W-2s and your most recent pay stubs (usually 30 days’ worth)

-- Two months of bank statements for all accounts
+- Two months of bank statements for every account — checking, savings, investment

-- List of current debts and monthly payments
+- List of current debts with account numbers and monthly payments

 How Does the DFW Market Impact Your Pre-Approval Strategy?